autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 `cmd.run "systemctl restart qmi-manager"`

-after restarting your devices you can run the first command again to verify you get the first message.
+After restarting your devices you can run the first command again to verify you get the first message.

+**Check Firmware Switch:**
+Check if the firmware switch is set correctly by running this command if you are using software version 1.22.7 or newer.

+`modem.connection active_firmware_image`

+Incase your software version is older than 1.22.7, you can run the following command to get the same informaiton.

+`modem.connection execute AT+CGDCONT?`

+This should return with a message that looks like this.

+**Data:'FWSWITCH:40:1'**

+Incase the FWSWITCH does not start with 40 this can be reconfigued manually by running the following command.

+`modem.connection execute AT#FWSWITCH=40,1`

 ### Checking qmi-manager status
 The device contains a software manager, which ensure stable connection to the internet.
 This is called qmi-manager.
 To check status, please write the following command in the terminal: